CHLA Pediatric Gastroenterology Program is Awarded NIH Grant to Train Physician-Scientists, Accepts First Fellow

 CHLA pediatric gastroenterology program welcomes Dr. Rachel Beth Schenker as an inaugural fellow in new NIH-sponsored fellowship program.

-“CHLA is currently one of only four sites that have an active NIH award for training in pediatric gastroenterology for physician-scientists in the country,” says Rohit Kohli, MBBS, MS, Chief, Division of Gastroenterology, Hepatology, and Nutrition at Children's Hospital Los Angeles.
+“CHLA is currently one of only six sites that have an active NIH award for training in pediatric gastroenterology for physician-scientists in the country,” says Rohit Kohli, MBBS, MS, Chief, Division of Gastroenterology, Hepatology, and Nutrition at Children's Hospital Los Angeles.
 “The focus of this grant is working with our strengths in hepatology.”

 The NIH will fund up to 10 fellowships to train physician-scientists, with up to three years of support for intensive laboratory or clinical research training, and mentored research for MD or MD/Ph.D. trainees over five years.